Light on the Hill Society Scholarship Program

 Since that time, Carolina alumni and friends have annually made tax-deductible gifts to the fund, ranging from a few dollars to several thousand, the largest being a $350,000 gift from NFL star Julius Peppers ’02.

-This initiative serves as a tribute to Carolina’s Black graduates of the 1950s and 60s by providing scholarships to current first-year Black students.
+This initiative serves as a tribute to Carolina’s Black graduates of the 1950s and 60s by providing scholarships to Black graduate and current first-year undergraduate students.
 These talented scholars demonstrate academic excellence, outstanding leadership abilities, community service dedication and have great potential to become involved and informed alumni.

-Supported by the UNC General Alumni Association and administered by the Light on the Hill Society Advisory Board, the program has awarded 112 scholarships: 82 Light on the Hill Society scholars, 26 Peppers scholars, 2 High Undergraduate scholars, the first High Graduate scholar and 2 Theta Omicron Foundation Black Male Excellence awards.
+Supported by Carolina Alumni, formerly known as the UNC General Alumni Association (GAA), and administered by the Light on the Hill Society Advisory Board, the program has awarded 113 scholarships: 82 Light on the Hill Society scholars, 26 Peppers scholars, two High Undergraduate scholars, one High Graduate scholar and two Theta Omicron Foundation Black Male Excellence award recipients.